 Best Hikes near Breckenridge

-While Breckenridge is known for its outstanding hiking, there’s tons of other opportunities in the surrounding areas and towns that are worth the visit.
-In fact, some of our favorite hikes are ones outside the Breckenridge area, in surrounding towns like Keystone and Frisco.
+Some of our favorite hikes are ones in surrounding towns like Keystone and Frisco.
 If you’re willing to branch out a bit, these other hikes are great options!

 Best Hikes Near Hoosier Pass

 Hoosier Pass is a high mountain pass near Breckenridge.
-It’s part of the Continental Divide, meaning the water on either side of the pass eventually runs into two different oceans – south runs into the Atlantic Ocean and north goes to the Pacific Ocean.
-There’s many wonderful hikes near the pass (like the Hoosier Pass Loop), all of which vary greatly in difficulty and features.
-Read more here about our favorite Hoosier Pass hikes.
+It’s part of the Continental Divide, meaning the water on either side of the pass eventually runs into two different oceans – the south runs into the Atlantic Ocean and the north goes to the Pacific Ocean.

 Best Hikes near Frisco & Copper Mountain